Michigan Marijuana Crimes – Michigan Marijuana Criminal Lawyer

 Distribution of Marijuana without Payment.

-Michigan law makes it a crime to give marijuana to someone else, even if you are not compensated.
+Michigan law makes it a crime to give marijuana free to someone else, even if you are not compensated.
 Giving marijuana to someone else without payment is a misdemeanor offense with a maximum of 1 year in jail and up to a $1,000 fine.
 The law does not say how much marihuana you can give away for free.
 In theory, if you gave someone a kilo of marijuana you would get the same penalty as someone who gave their friend a joint.
 However, it will be difficult to convince a jury that you 'gave' a kilo of pot to someone without expecting anything in return…

 There is no state criminal offense for possession of drug paraphernalia.
 Instead, the police usually seize the offending bong or water pipe and scrape the inside to try and collect enough marihuana residue to charge you with possession of marijuana or use of marijuana.